WHO WE ARE

-Living Water Community Clinic is a free clinic organized to provide medical, mental health, and spiritual care to uninsured adults in Orange County and the surrounding areas to include Spotsylvania and Culpeper counties.
+Living Water Community Clinic is a free clinic organized to provide medical, dental, mental health, and spiritual care to uninsured adults in Orange County and the surrounding areas to include Spotsylvania and Culpeper counties.

 The Clinic is a mission of The Lake of the Woods Church.
 The Clinic is a stand alone 501 (c)3 organization, and is financially supported solely by contributions from individuals, area businesses, area Churches, organizations, and grants.